-The previous is the logical model for the system.
-First the raw data was crawled from the two websites.
-Those raw data are stored in the triple store subject, predicate, and object tuples.
-The ARC2 is where the triple store is located.
-Then all the tuples in the triple store are processed with the string matching algorithm.
-The algorithm helps evaluate the similarities between the two web pages and reduces uncertainty.
+The above diagram is the logical model for the system.
+First, the raw data was scraped from the two wikis.
+That raw data is organized in the triple store subject, predicate, and object tuples and then stored in ARC2.
+All the tuples in the triple store are processed with the string matching algorithm.
+The algorithm evaluates the similarities between the two web pages and helps to reduce uncertainty.
 The results of the processing algorithm are fed into a named graph on a SPARQL endpoint.
-This information is available to anyone inside the RPI system (See Appendix G for details).
-Later the data in the named graph is affected by the user heuristic operation.
-The results of the user heuristic operation will be resent to the names graph endpoint, which will help to modify the correlation between the two webpages.
+This information is available to anyone inside the RPI system (See Appendices G for details).
+Later the data in the named graph can be modified by the user heuristic operation.
+The results of the user heuristic operation will be resent to the named graph endpoint, which will help to modify the correlation between the two webpages.
 All those results will be presented to the PHP based web user interface.
 Each of the heuristics reduces uncertainty, while provisioning of information is executed throughout the system as information moved from the original websites to the display of information to the user.

 3. Prototype Implementation

-The team developed their system based on the existing architectures used, storage of the gleaned information, dissemination of the information, and represent of the information.
+The team developed their system based on the existing architectures, storage of the gleaned information, dissemination of the information, and representation of the information.
 The first decision was how to glean the information for the two web sites.
 The team designed a scrape function to get the URLs and titles (See Appendix B).
-Those data were stored in RDF using Turtle and placed in a triple store using an ARC2 interface to a MySQL database (See appendix G).
+That data was stored in RDF using Turtle and placed in a triple store using an ARC2 interface to a MySQL database (See appendix G).
 The team then chose Levenshtein’s distance algorithm to evaluate the similarities between the sites.
 The team chose the algorithm for its common use and its reliability.
-It is not fast though, and because of this the team decided to store the information on a named graph on a SPARQL endpoint.
+This method is not very fast and because of this the team decided to store the information on a named graph on a SPARQL endpoint.
 This would eliminate the need to reprocess the information each time the system ran.
-The drawback is that it needs periodic updates (See G for details).
-Using the machine heuristic did not offer enough validity to the system, so the team chose to add a human heuristic to further eliminate uncertainty in the system.
-The team decided to use JavaScript for the “Social Machine” and PHP for the “See Also” box because the Wikimedia is PHP based and used on both websites, while the “Social Machine” is client heavy so one needs Ajax for that configuration (See Appendix E and F).
+The drawback is that it needs periodic updates (See G for details) since users can add new music to the sites which will not be known to our endpoint.
+Using the machine heuristic alone did not offer enough validity to the system, so the team chose to add a human heuristic as well to further reduce uncertainty in the system.
+The team decided to use JavaScript for the “Social Machine” and PHP for the “See Also” box.
+The Wikimedia is PHP based and used on both websites, so insertion of this code will be simple.
+The “Social Machine”, on the other hand, is client heavy so one needs Ajax for that configuration (See Appendices E and F).
 The “Social Machine” and “See Also” boxes were designed to take the user into account.
 The functioning of the system is invisible to the user and a three-star rating system was implemented to enhance understanding of the matching.

 Appendix